cds-snc/canadalogin-static-website/website/src/en/pages/index.md

         <gcds-heading tag="h3" margin-bottom="200" margin-top="200">
             Individuals and organisations
         </gcds-heading>
-        <gcds-text>Discover how GC Sign in works, what services it connects to, and how it helps simplify your access to Government of Canada programs and services.</gcds-text>
+        <gcds-text>Discover how GC Sign in works, what services it <strong>will connect to, and get support with simplifying</strong> your access to Government of Canada programs and services.</gcds-text>
         <gcds-text>{% link links.users 'Get user help' %}</gcds-text>
     </div>
     <div>